GPF User Interface

 Gene Profiles

-The Gene Profiles tool can be used to view a table of statistics about genes in the configured datasets.
-The table is interactive - columns can be sorted, toggled and reordered (see video below).
 Each gene symbol can be clicked to open the single view for that gene.
 Some of the columns represent a statistic for a dataset - their cells can be clicked to open the corresponding genotype browser query.
 Rows can be highlighted using the middle mouse button or CTRL / ⌘ + click.
-Highlighted genes are listed in the bottom right and can be opened for comparison (see fig. 5).
+Highlighted genes are listed in the bottom right and can be opened for comparison(fig. 4.1).

 Gene Profiles - single view